 Mayo Clinic's primary value is that the needs of the patient come first.
 This commitment to our patients includes maintaining comprehensive and robust research programs that lead to improvements in patient care.

 Mayo Clinic has a strong tradition of enabling interaction and collaboration between basic scientists and clinician-researchers.
-These interactions are critical if we are to achieve the ultimate goal of the CCaTS program — translating knowledge from laboratories into clinical practice.
+These interactions are critical if we are to achieve the ultimate goal of the CTSA program: translating knowledge from laboratories into clinical practice.

 As early as 1915, Mayo Clinic founders Drs.
-Will and Charlie Mayo recognized that advances in medical practice depended heavily on research.
+William J. and Charles H. Mayo recognized that advances in medical practice depended heavily on research.

 The research we do today will determine the type of medical and surgical practice we carry on at the clinic tomorrow.

-Every department and division at Mayo Clinic is involved in patient-oriented research; and approximately 70 percent of total research funding supports clinical and translational research.
-Among the approximately 1,700 staff physicians at Mayo Clinic's campus in Rochester, over one-third are engaged in research.
+Every department and division at Mayo Clinic is involved in patient-oriented research, and approximately 70 percent of total research funding supports clinical and translational research.
+Among the approximately 1,700 staff physicians at Mayo Clinic's campus in Rochester, Minnesota, more than one-third are engaged in research.

-The CCaTS program is a natural fit for Mayo Clinic — it is consistent with our core values and the overall approach we have taken to medicine for more than 100 years.
+The CTSA and CCaTS are a natural fit for Mayo Clinic — they are consistent with our core values and the overall approach we have taken to medicine for more than 150 years.